 Can VR make a waterslide more fun?
 This theme park thinks so

-If we learnt anything from our childhood, it's that water and electronics do not mix.
+If we learned anything from our childhood, it's that water and electronics do not mix.
 But this simple life lesson hasn't stopped a German theme park from adding virtual reality headsets to its waterslide.

 Read More: